remix-run/remix/docs/guides/routing.md

 ---
 title: Routing
-description: In Remix, routes are more than just the page.
-When routes are nested we're able to know a little more about your app than just a single page, and do a lot more because of it.
+description: In Remix, routes are more than the page.
+When routes are nested we're able to know a little more about your app than a single page, and do a lot more because of it.
 ---

 # Routing

 Let's talk about a concept in Remix that is critical to understand to get the most out of it: Nested Routes.

 We consider nested routes our (not so) secret weapon.
 This feature of React Router allows Remix to know what you're going to render before you even render it.
-This lets us fetch data, stylesheets, and modules for the next page, or just the changed part of the page.
+This lets us fetch data, stylesheets, and modules for the next page, or the changed part of the page.

 ## What are nested routes?